Advent of Code 2015 - Day 17 - No Such Thing as Too Much

 Part 2

-For part two we are asked to investigate the possible subsets further, determining how many combinations of the least amount of containers can we use.
-Again, due to the search-space being so small we can harness the same functionality implemented in part one and construct an occurrences map per subset length.
-With this occurrence mapping we can then workout the smallest subset length present and then return this count to answer part two 🌟.
+For part two, we are asked to investigate the possible subsets further, determining how many combinations of the least number of containers we can use.
+Again, due to the search space being so small, we can harness the same functionality implemented in part one and construct an occurrences map per subset length.
+With this occurrence mapping, we can then work out the smallest subset length present and return this count to answer part two 🌟.

 const part2 = (input: string): number => {